TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/index.md

 1. [Historical Marksheets](marksheets/ms-historical), used for changing results in the past.
 {:.list}

-> As a teacher, you have access to marksheets from the {% include glossarytooltip.html explain="Quick Links" %}.
+> As a teacher, you've access to marksheets from the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

 {% include faq.html explain="Marksheet creation" %}